JoshuaCarter/GAMMA-Fast-Travel/README.md

 # GAMMA Prone Fix

 Makes low-crouch ("prone") in **S.T.A.L.K.E.R.
 G.A.M.M.A.** actually useful — within the limits of what modding allows.
-It's a hacky workaround, not a proper prone system, and it shows.
+It's a hacky workaround, not a proper prone system., but it's better than what we have IMO.

 ## The problem

 Vanilla prone is fake.
 It's really just a low crouch: your view drops, but your body stays much higher.
 You can:

-- Think you're behind cover when you're not — enemies shoot over it easily
+- Think you're behind cover when you're not — enemies shoot you in the face.
 - Stick up or out of tight gaps (like a skinny pipe) while feeling fully hidden in first person

 ## What this mod does